• Skip to primary navigation

 Ingredient Substitutions

-• Chocolate Chips.
+• Semisweet chocolate.
 You can use chocolate chunks, chopped chocolate, or chocolate chips of variety of chocolate (milk to dark).
-Just remember, the lower the percentage of cocoa in your chocolate, the sweeter the cookies will be.

 • Salted Butter.
 Unsalted butter or vegan butter can be used in these brownie cookies.

-• Cocoa powder. feel free to use a special dark cocoa powder for an even deeper chocolate flavor.
+• Cocoa powder. you can use a special dark cocoa powder for an even deeper chocolate flavor.

 • Fine Sea Salt.
-If you use regular table salt (iodized) cut the amount in half.
+If you use regular table salt (iodized) decrease the amount by half.

 Store

-1. Freeze the dough.
-Roll the brownie cookie dough into balls and place them on a large baking sheet.
-Transfer to the freezer to flash-freeze.
-Once frozen, transfer to an airtight container to freeze for up to two months.
-To bake, remove dough from freezer and let it come to room temperature, then bake according to the recipe interactions.
+• Freeze the dough.
+Roll the brownie cookie dough into balls and freeze them in a single layer in an airtight container for up to 2 months.
+To bake, remove dough from freezer and let it come to room temperature, then bake according to the recipe instructions.

 Nutrition